-- 2.1 ADS-B Out uses global navigation satellite system technology to determine specific aircraft position information, which is then broadcast directly to other suitably equipped aircraft and air traffic controllers.
-Its numerous performance benefits include the ability to provide more frequent position update rates than radar; deliver more precise location and velocity information for the aircraft; and offer critical, in-cockpit, traffic information. - 2.2 The improved accuracy, integrity, and reliability of ADS-B Out over radar means air traffic controllers may be able to safely reduce the mandatory separation between aircraft.
+- 2.1.
+ADS-B Out uses global navigation satellite system technology to determine specific aircraft position and velocity information, which is then broadcast directly to other suitably equipped aircraft and air traffic controllers.
+Its numerous performance benefits include the ability to provide more frequent position update rates than radar; deliver more precise location and velocity information for the aircraft; and offer critical, in-cockpit, traffic information for aircraft equipped with an ADS-B In system. - 2.2 The improved accuracy of the integrity of ADS-B out over radar means air traffic controllers may be able to safely reduce the mandatory separation between aircraft.
 ADS-B Out also provides greater surveillance coverage, since ADS-B ground stations are much easier to place than radars.
 Remote areas without radar coverage, such as the Gulf of Mexico and parts of Alaska, are now covered by ADS-B. - 2.3 The FAA published "Automatic Dependent Surveillance Broadcast (ADS-B) Out Performance Requirements to Support Air Traffic Control (ATC) Service Final Rule" (75 FR 30160; May 28, 2010; Docket No. FAA-2007-29305) 14 CFR §91.225 and §91.227 for ADS-B Out equipage after January 1, 2020.
 This final rule mandates performance requirements for ADS-B Out equipment that will be required to fly in the specified airspace.
 The final rule does not preclude other position source methods, nor does it mandate ADS-B In equipage.
-Sections 91.225 and 91.227 do not apply to any aircraft that was not originally certificated with an electrical system or that has not subsequently been certified with such a system installed, including balloons and gliders. - ADS-B in the U.S. NAS operates on two frequencies (links): 1090 megahertz (MHz) and 978 MHz.
-Equipment choices include either a Mode S transponder-based 1090 Extended Squitter (ES) or a Universal Access Transceiver (UAT) operating on 978 MHz.
-Aircraft operating at or above flight level (FL) 180 must be equipped with a Mode S-transponder-based ADS-B Out transmitter.
+Sections 91.225 and 91.227 do not apply to any aircraft that was not originally certificated with an electrical system or that has not subsequently been certified with such a system installed, including balloons and gliders. - ADS-B in the U.S. NAS operates on two frequencies: 1090 megahertz (MHz) and 978 MHz.
+Compliance with 14 CFR §§ 91.225 and 91.227 requires carriage of equipment that meets the performance requirements of FAA Technical Standard Order (TSO)-C166b, Extended Squitter Automatic Dependent Surveillance-Broadcast (ADS-B) and Traffic Information Service-Broadcast (TIS-B) Equipment Operation on the Radio Frequency of 1090 Megahertz (MHz), more simply known as a Mode S 1090ES transponder, or equipment that meets the performance requirements of TSO-C154c, Universal Access Transceiver (UAT) Automatic Dependent Surveillance-Broadcast (ADS-B) Equipment Operating on Frequency of 978 MHz.
+Aircraft operating at or above flight level (FL) 180 must be equipped with a Mode S 1090ES transponder.
 Aircraft operating below FL 180 and within the airspace described in 91.225 must be equipped with either a Mode S 1090ES transponder or UAT equipment.
-The graphic below illustrates these requirements.
+Equipment manufactured under the provisions of TSO-C166b incorporate standards published in RTCA DO-260B/EUROCAE ED-102A.
+ADS-B equipment manufactured to earlier standards (e.g., RTCA DO-260 or DO-260A) do not comply with 14 CFR §91.225 and §91.227.
+The graphic below illustrates the airspace in which ADS-B is required.